diogo-jorge-santos/replicating_portfolio/README.md

   - conda activate Master_Thesis_ENV
   - python main.py

-To do list:
+Note:
-- (important) fix bug that makes the results slightly off when comparing to the references (even when using large samples and considering the confidence intervals over the obtained results);
+- the results are still slightly off when comparing to the references (even when using large samples and considering the confidence intervals over the obtained results);
-- add a method in the base class to allow "delta" to have access to previous computed deltas (to test Emmanuel L'epinette.
-Modified Leland’s Strategy).
-- generalize the risk-return test function;
-- create a new class to test moved-based hedging strategies;